nof1000/isclass/README.md

 # isClass
-> Checks whether a value is an class
+> Checks whether a value is class

 ## Install
 npm: